NCH-Motion-Laboratory/configdot/README.md

 This can be useful e.g. to update a global config with some user-defined values.

-Finally, you can dump the config item as text:
+You can dump the config item as text:

     print(configdot.dump_config(config))

-Output:

-    # The food section
-    [food]
-    #
-    calories = {'Apple': 50, 'Banana': 100}
-    # this is the cost of the recipe in euros
-    cost = 10
-    #
-    fruits = ['Apple', 'Banana', 'Kiwi']
-    #
-    recipe = 'Fruit salad'
+This should reproduce the INI file.

 ## INI file syntax

-The INI file contains of section headers, subsection headers, items and comments.
+The INI file contains of section headers, items and comments.

-Section headers are denoted as `[section]`.
-Subsection headers are written as `[[subsection]]`.
-Subsections must occur inside sections.
+Section headers are denoted as `[section]`, `[[subsection]]`, `[[[subsubsection]]]` etc. They may be nested arbitrarily deep.
+Subsections must always occur following a section that is one level lower, e.g. a `[[subsubsection]]` must occur inside (after) a `[section]`.

 Item definitions must be written as `item_name = value`.
 For the value, the following Python types are supported: strings, bytes, numbers, tuples, lists, dicts, sets, booleans, and None.
 Nested types (e.g. lists of lists) are supported.
 Items are standalone expressions, i.e. they cannot reference other items defined in the INI file.
+Items can occur inside any section (and must not be outside of a section).

 The expressions are parsed with `ast.literal_eval()`, with the associated limitations (e.g. no support for indexing).

-Items must occur inside a section or subsection.

 Items and sections support multiline definitions.
 The following is valid: